-An introduction of the main political, economic, social, foreign policy, and cultural developments in American history since from the arrival of Europeans until 1877.
+An introduction of the main political, economic, social, foreign policy, and cultural developments in American history since 1877.
 Students develop a personal synthesis of American history.

 II.
 COURSE GOALS

 This course is designed to help the student understand that America today is the product of her collective past.
 To broaden the student's understanding of America's pattern of development, the course focuses on why and how things developed as they did.
 For this reason, knowing what happened is only the first step in the learning process.